Ready to Die - Until Not

 A Small Find

-Then I thought about her funeral.
-Milly has always shared her fear of an empty church or crematorium.
-Every time she’s been to a funeral she’s commented on her own: “There’ll be no-one at mine.
+Milly might not want to talk about dying but every time she’s been to a funeral she’s shared her fear of an empty church or crematorium.
+“There’ll be no-one at mine.
 Most of my friends will have died, or they’ll be too old to travel.”

-We’ve always laughed that I’d hire a coach and rent-a-crowd and she’s consistently added her dream: a big brass band playing the Royal Artillery Slow March.
-I’ve completely ignored this, and she’d half-smile, knowing it wouldn’t happen.
+We’ve laughed about me renting a crowd and hiring a coach and she’s consistently added her dream: a big brass band playing the Royal Artillery Slow March.
+I’ve completely ignored this and she’d half-smile, knowing it wouldn’t happen.

-But caring for Milly at home has brought a surprising gift - another find!
+Caring for Milly at home has brought another unexpected find.
 I feel more connected to her than I ever was before.
-And where once I never considered the idea of a band - absolutely not! - think I might just organise it.
+Now think I might just organise it!